Register now! We encourage participants, judges, and stewards to register now for the competition so we can keep you in the loop!

 Coffee porter (30A), strawberry witbier (29A), dry hopped brett saison (28A), kettle soured wheat with apricot+dry hopped (28C), Black IPA (21B), and even chili+chocolate+mango imperial stout (29B) are all at home in the available specialty categories.
 If you brew a hybrid of several other styles, that can be entered in 34B (Mixed Style Beer).
 If you think you have brewed something that is completely unique and fits no where else, please enter it in 34C (Experimental Beer).

-Best of Show – Awarded to the single best beer entry.
+Best of Show – Awarded to the single best beer entry, as determined in a final judging round with the best beers from the whole competition.
 Second and third BOS winners will also receive special prizes.

 Toronto Brewer of the Year – Awarded to a local* brewer based on total points earned from medals in the beer categories.
 (Gold = 3 pts, Silver = 2 pts, Bronze = 1 pt)

-Mead Maker of the Year – Awarded to the single best mead entry
+Mead Maker of the Year – Awarded to the single best mead entry, by score

-Cider Maker of the Year – Awarded to the single best cider entry
+Cider Maker of the Year – Awarded to the single best cider entry, by score

 A minimum score of 30 is required to medal.
 For Toronto Brewer of the Year, local is defined as living in the Greater Toronto Area (Toronto, York, Durham, Peel, Halton).